CHILD CUSTODY LAWYER ORANGE COUNTY, CA, LOOKING OUT FOR YOUR CHILD’S BEST INTERESTS

 In California, custody decisions are made based on the best interests of the child.
 Neither parent is favored by the court when making this determination.
 This means a child custody case can go in either direction based on what will prove most beneficial for the child.
 In most cases, this will end in a situation where both individuals hold some parental rights.
 Unfortunately, what’s best for a child will not always be apparent if both parents are not forthcoming.
 In these situations, the complexity of child custody laws means having family law attorneys on your side can prove beneficial.

 Patrick O’Kennedy is a child custody lawyer in Orange County, CA that has handled thousands of cases involving guardianship and custodial issues.
 With over 20 years of experience in family law—representing both fathers and mothers—our law firm frequently is successful in reaching satisfactory results for our clients.
-When litigation is necessary, it is important to have a qualified, experienced attorney to represent you in court.
-Contact us today by calling (714) 919-1855 for a free initial consultation so you can better understand your rights and the best way to move forward.
+When litigation is necessary, it is important to have a qualified, experienced child custody attorney to represent you in court.
+Contact us today by calling (714) 919-1855 for an initial consultation so you can better understand your rights and the best way to move forward.